bitwarden/sdk/languages/kotlin/doc.md

 **Output**: std::result::Result<String,BitwardenError>

-# Command references
+# References

-Command references are generated from the JSON schemas and should mostly match the kotlin and swift implementations.
+References are generated from the JSON schemas and should mostly match the kotlin and swift implementations.

 ## `Cipher`